What is Local SEO?

 Optimizing Your Website For Search Engines

-As of March 26, 2018, Google has officially rolled out their mobile first indexing.
+As of March 26, 2018, Google has officially rolled out its mobile-first indexing.
 This means that as far as Google is concerned your mobile site is your only site.

-If you want to have a chance at competing online in 2018 and beyond, then you need to make sure that your website mobile friendly.
+If you want to have a chance at competing online in 2021 and beyond, then you need to make sure that your website mobile-friendly.

 What is Keyword Research?

 The goal of search engines is to deliver the best and most relevant results to searchers.